pypi/warehouse/.github/ISSUE_TEMPLATE/access-issues.md

     Provide the servers you're querying for DNS here if you know.
 They can be found in /etc/resolv.conf on most linux servers, or your network settings for MacOS and Windows.

+    dig is used for these examples, if you are familiar with another tool that performs a similar utility, please provide that output.
 -->

 ```shell